SoumenChem/semiemp/README.md

 Soumen Ghosh, Amity Andersen, Laura Gagliardi, Christopher J. Cramer and Niranjan Govind.
 Modeling Optical Spectra of Large Organic Systems using Real-Time Propagation of Semiempirical Effective Hamiltonians.
 J. Chem.
 Theory Comput.
 2017, 13, 4410−4420.

+If you have any questions or suggestions, please contact me at chemsghosh(at)gmail.com.